cikzGitt/greedyhms/README.md

 # Greedy Hommies

-Needs any requirements to create a executable.
+Needs any requirements to create a executable.\n
 Just clone this with git this repository